Trapigtrogen/Drawpp/drawpp_guide.md

 <br>Note also, that the uniform name ***pos*** is reserved by the library.
 You can still have a variable called pos, but it cannot be a uniform.<br>

-If you need uniforms in your filter, you can add them into the glsl source.
+If you need uniforms in your filter, you can add them into the GLSL source.
 To set their values in runtime, you need to pass a initializer function to the ***filter()*** call, which will do the required OpenGL calls.
 This function must take one parameter of type unsigned int, which will be the shader program id for the filter.
 You don't have to use it, but the function signature must match.
-For this, you need to include glad.h in your source code.<br>
+For all this, you need to include glad.h in your source code.<br>

 Here is an example of a custom filter, recreating the pixelate effect: